 He said “she moved across the harbor, flew over Bluebeard’s Castle, and continued as far east as Tutu.

 We could barely hear the sound of her engines.

 She was a glorious sight as she glistened in the sun, beautiful to behold like a graceful whale.”

 After much excitement and fanfare, the airship pointed westerly in the direction of home and continued on her journey to Lakehurst, New Jersey.

-On behalf of the Virgin Islanders, the local newspapers praised Governor Philip Williams for bringing the airship to the islands. 👏🏽
+On behalf of all Virgin Islanders, the local newspapers praised Governor Philip Williams for bringing the airship to the islands.

 * The airship was 658 feet long, 92 feet wide and 100 feet high.
 When inflated, she carried 2,470,000 cubic feet of helium gas.
 Her cruising speed was 60 miles per hour.